 Inspect your dryer’s vent hose regularly and clean out and debris as necessary.
 Severe lint buildup can lead to a devastating dryer fire, so be vigilant in your dryer maintenance routine.

 Safety is always the best preventative measure, but some dryer repairs are too difficult for a novice to take on themselves.
-That’s why if you live anywhere in Connecticut, Rhode Island, or select cities in Massachusetts, your best choice is to call the professionals at Action Appliance Repair, the area’s most experienced dryer repair service.
+That’s why if you live in our area, your best choice is to call the professionals at Action Appliance Repair, the area’s most experienced dryer repair service.